joewalker/devtools.html/README.md

 1. Start server in Firefox with `listen` in GCLI (uses default port 6080)
 2. Run `gulp serve-connect` to start proxy and build the connection test tool
 3. Open [test page](http://localhost:8001) to run the connection test tool

+## Running

+* After connecting to Firefox (see connection step above), run `gulp` build and then navigate to client/framework/toolbox-wrapper.html in a web browser.